LazyAGI/LazyLLM/docs/en/Best Practice/module.md

     Module m2-2 m1-2 deployed!
     Module m2-2 deployed!
 ```

+> **Note**:
-> **Note**：
+>

-    It can be seen that when updating the ``ActionModule``, all its ``Submodules`` will be updated together.
+> It can be seen that when updating the ``ActionModule``, all its ``Submodules`` will be updated together.
 If there are deployment tasks, they will be executed after all the training/fine-tuning tasks are completed.
-    Since parent modules may depend on submodules, submodules will be deployed first, followed by parent modules.
+> Since parent modules may depend on submodules, submodules will be deployed first, followed by parent modules.

-> **Note**：
+> **Note**:
     When the ``Redis`` service is configured, the lightweight gateway mechanism provided by LazyLLM can be used to achieve parallel deployment of all services.